Our Board Team

 Term: 2023-2026

 Dr. Pooja Paswan an alumna of John.
-F. Kennedy School of Government, Harvard University, she is currently an Assistant Professor in the Department of Political Science at Jamia Millia Islamia University, New Delhi.
-She holds a Ph.D. in Public Administration, specializing in Public Policy, and has over 12 years of teaching experience.
-A recipient of the prestigious ASPA 2019 Founders Fellow award, Dr. Paswan also serves as the Chair of the Public Administration Theory Network (PATNet).
+F. Kennedy School of Government, Harvard University, she is currently the Assistant Dean, Student Welfare and Associate Professor in the Department of Political Science at Jamia Millia Islamia University, New Delhi.
+She holds a Ph.D. in Public Administration, specializing in Public Policy, and has over 13 years of teaching experience.
+A recipient of the prestigious ASPA 2019 Founders Fellow award, Dr. Paswan also serves as the Chair of the Public Administration Theory Network (PATNet) and as a Chair of ASPA SNAPS (Student and new professional Sections).

 Her research primarily focuses on development administration, public policy analysis, and governance, with particular emphasis on the intersections of institutional development, policy implementation, and socio-economic change in emerging economies.
 Her most recent publication is the book Public Administration in Amritkal.